 The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of academy trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them effectively, efficiently and economically.
-The system of internal control has been in place in the Boxing Academy since May 1st, 2018, and up to the date of approval of the annual report and financial statements.
 This process is regularly reviewed by the governing body.